Entry/Exit System (EES)

 How your personal data will be used

-When you cross the border on entry via the manned desk or the eGates, a check will be carried out to determine whether you are already registered in the EES.
-On exit, your departure from the Schengen Area will be recorded.
-If, following the end of the permitted duration of stay in the Schengen Area, there is no record of your exit, this will be automatically recorded in the EES.
-This may in turn result in a return decision, deportation to the country of origin and/or a temporary prohibition on entry into the Schengen Area.
+When you cross the border on entry at a manned desk or eGate, a check will be conducted to determine whether you are already registered in the EES.
+On exit, your departure will be recorded.
+If there is no record of your exit after the permitted duration of stay, this will be automatically recorded in the EES.
+This can result in a return decision, deportation to your country of origin, and/or a temporary ban on entry into the Schengen Area.

 How we store your personal data and retention period